cip4/JDFLibNet/readme.txt

  - There are some parts of the conversion that are not implemented, or implemented crudely.
 A search for the string "Java to C# Conversion" should point them out.

  - I would classify the current state of the code as pre-beta.
 Assume it will not work perfectly.

+   15-Jun-2009

+ - Bug fixes and modifications from executing core unit tests

  - For any comments, questions, complaints, bug fixes, or offers of help contact:

    Mark Sebald  Email: mdsebald@hotmail.com